gddmkr42171822/csci4273/pa4/Tasklist.md

 ~~Fix socket read and write to strip and add ethernet header~~
 - [x] Fix pipe send and receive to write protocol id first then message
 - [ ] Fix pipe_send to accomadate all pipes
+- [ ] Define pipearray designations as macros

 Process-Per-Message
 --------------------------